-As stated in Chapter 2 of this thesis, the neoclassical economic approach was used to develop the growth model, this was based on the Cobb-Douglas production function described in equation 2.9.
-Therefore, in order to estimate the GDP of the 2014-2030 period, it is necessary to know the Total Factor Productivity as well as labor and capital inputs together with their corresponding shares to the Gross Domestic Product.
+Therefore, in order to estimate the GDP of the 2014-2030 period, it is necessary to know the TFP as well as labor and capital inputs together with their corresponding shares to the GDP.

-The estimation of labor growth was entirely based on the projections of the population growth for Mexico from the Consejo Nacional de la Población (2012), although there are other valid methodologies to estimate labor, it was decided to use this one in particular.
-The reasons for choosing this approach are further discussed in Chapter 6.
+The estimation of labor growth was entirely based on the projections of the population growth for Mexico from the [34], although there are other valid methodologies to estimate labor, it was decided to use this one in particular.

-Accumulation of capital stock in Mexico has showed a rather defined tendency over the studied period (University of Groningen 2017), therefore in order to project the growth of capital until 2030, assumptions were made that the depreciation rate will be constant at 3.88%, while the investment capacity will remain at a constant value of 20.56%.
-These assumptions are enough to estimate capital by means of equation 2.15, as the other variables needed correspond to previous values of measured capital and GDP (Alvarenga et al. 2018).
+Accumulation of capital stock in Mexico has showed a rather defined tendency over the studied period [30], therefore in order to project the growth of capital until 2030, assumptions were made that the depreciation rate will be constant at 3.88%, while the investment capacity will remain at a constant value of 20.56%.
+These assumptions were used to estimate capital by means of (9).